RemyVim/ink-if-story-template/docs/guides/beginner-guide.md

 ### Level Up Your Workflow

-- [Local Testing](local-testing.md): more ways to preview your story
+- [Local Testing](local-testing.md): ways to preview your story on your local computer
-- [Intermediary Guide](intermediary-guide.md): better organization with VS Code
+- [Intermediary Guide](intermediary-guide.md): speed up your workflow with instant preview and multi-file projects
-- [Advanced Guide](advanced-guide.md): Git and automated deployment
+- [Advanced Guide](advanced-guide.md): never lose work, automate your publishing

 ---